 To fight back against the toxic Line 3 pipeline, RAN is supporting Indigenous groups and frontline communities leading the resistance through our small grants program.

 The maker of Butterfinger, Baby Ruth, Brach’s Candy, Ferrero Rocher, Nutella, and Girl Scout Cookies has fueled the destruction of one part of the world to profit off another!
 This Valentine’s Day, tell Ferrero we’ve had ENOUGH of its sweet nothings! 💔

 The Achuar and Wampis of the Peruvian Amazon halt major oil extraction project on ancestral territory.

-Forest destruction, criminalization, crop destruction, murder… these are only some of the crimes that have been found on plantations owned by the Sinar Mas Group.
-And pulp and palm oil that come from these plantations are still finding their way into our food and packaging…
+Forest destruction, criminalization, crop destruction, murder… these are only some of the crimes that have been found on these plantations, and pulp and palm oil that come from these plantations are still finding their way into our food and packaging…

 Indigenous and local communities have been successfully protecting and managing their lands since time immemorial.
 But local and national governments –– not to mention corporations –– fail to recognize their land rights.
 Research shows that upholding Indigenous land rights is one of the most effective ways of stopping deforestation.

 Global Brands and Financiers Linked to Deforestation In the Leuser Ecosystem Through Royal Golden Eagle (RGE) Group of Companies

 In-depth investigation reveals RGE palm oil arm APICAL sourcing from notorious forest destroyer Rainforest Action Network (RAN) investigators have uncovered connections between major brands and banks, including Colgate-Palmolive, Nestlé, Mondelēz,…